MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/org-service/use-late-bound-entity-class-linq-query.md

 ---
-title: "Use late-bound entity class with a LINQ query (Common Data Service for Apps) | Microsoft Docs" # Intent and product brand in a unique string of 43-59 chars including spaces
+title: "Use late-bound entity class with a LINQ query (Common Data Service) | Microsoft Docs" # Intent and product brand in a unique string of 43-59 chars including spaces
 description: "Read how you can use late binding with .NET Language-Integrated Query (LINQ) queries" # 115-145 characters including spaces.
 This abstract displays in the search result. ms.custom: "" ms.date: 10/31/2018